Your Horoscope This Week: December 24 to 30

 With Jupiter ending its retrograde in Taurus on the 30th in your sector of friendship and social networks, don’t be surprised if past friends or frenemies hit you up as the year comes to an end.
 You’ve been working on standing up for yourself and setting healthy boundaries so that you don’t get taken advantage of, but Chiron’s shift direct in Aries is also allowing you to admit when you have also been the problem.

-Spend the weekend analyzing ways that you can be more honest about what’s working and what’s failing in your relationships, so that you can enter 2024 with your true friends by your side, while leaving passive-aggressive behavior behind.
+Spend the weekend analysing ways that you can be more honest about what’s working and what’s failing in your relationships, so that you can enter 2024 with your true friends by your side, while leaving passive-aggressive behaviour behind.

 Leo Sun & Rising: